-Kate is a stage & screen actress, musician, writer, and creator based in Los Angeles.
+Kate is an American stage & screen actress, musician, writer, and creator.

 When Kate isn't onset or performing, she creates music videos and comedic sketches under the alias of weasleysweaters, her Harry Potter superfan alter-ego.
 Her videos, ranging from Harry Potter themed musical parodies to original songs, have been seen by millions.
 She has been featured in publications such as The Los Angeles Times, Entertainment Weekly, A.V.
 Club, Seventeen, Billboard, Elle, HelloGiggles -- and internationally with Dolly Magazine, Cosmopolitan in Malaysia, and more.
 Her Harry Potter parody to Pitch Perfect’s Cups/When I’m Gone led to her appearance in the official Pitch Perfect Cups music video with Anna Kendrick, directed by Jason Moore.